playframework/playframework/documentation/manual/working/scalaGuide/main/ws/ScalaWS.md

 ### Creating a Custom Readable

-You can create a custom readable by accessing the AHC response body:
+You can create a custom readable by accessing the response body:

 @[ws-custom-body-readable](code/ScalaWSSpec.scala)